What sweaty rugby players can teach you about acing winning meeting skills

 And the chair could interrupt someone if they’d become a runaway train?

-And if there’s no-one chairing the meeting, you could be the person to gently but clearly nudge things forward in the right direction.
+And if there’s no-one chairing the meeting, you could be the person to demonstrate leadership skills and move things forward in the right direction.

 And it could lead to fewer meetings overall.